Dereje-getu-tadesse-10/-scraper/README.md

 # Stayc

-### Compatibility

-stayc currently does not work in the edge runtime environments.

 ### Introduction

 stayc is a simple scraper that gets quotes from websites like quotefancy and azquotes for now.
 You can easily get quotes by giving stayc the URL of a quotes page.
 For example, for quotes from Taylor Swift on azquotes, just use the URL `https://www.azquotes.com/author/14371-Taylor_Swift`.
 It's the same for quotefancy. stayc works with both ESM and CJS modules, making it useful for different JavaScript projects.
 More quote sites will be added in the future.